 Our final stop was a visit to the three southeastern clutches of churches, Bet Gabriel-Rufael, Bet Amanual and the famous Bet Giyorgis, St. Georges Church.
 Chiseled out of solid granite it is an example of the human labour and dedication that was required to carve these monumental structures out of solid rock.

-The park itself had a population of Warthogs, Ostrich and Gazelle as well as some thermal hot springs.
+The park itself has a population of Warthogs, Ostrich and Gazelle and near the lake side were some thermal hot springs.

 It was a great drive back to Arba Minch.
 Rather than backtracking we took a different route that was far more scenic and a little more adventurous.
 We drove narrow gravel mountainside passes, crossed a couple of rivers and drove along dry riverbeds.
 It was a nice change from potholes and cows and goats.